 High-impact events cause the majority of societal costs related to weather and climate.
 They provoke societal responses that can either enhance or detract from long-term adaptation to climate risk.
 In 2015, WWA began a new research focus on extremes that is designed to place high-impact events in the context of historical climate variability and projected climate change, assess how the risk of these events varies over time and space, and examine how high-impact events interact with place-based vulnerability.

-The first activities in this new research theme have been to build a database of 160+ historical high-impact weather and climate events in the three-state region, and to generate a complementary set of regional event maps showing how risk varies seasonally across the region for different types of weather and climate events.
+The High-Impact Events Database has 280+ historical high-impact weather and climate events in our three-state region, and a complementary set of regional event maps showing how risk varies seasonally across the region for different types of weather and climate events.

 All CPI-Adjusted Damage costs are 2022 values, calculated from: https://www.usinflationcalculator.com/.
 CPI-Adjusted Damage costs are unavailable before the year 1913.

 WWA High-Impact Events Database Map (1864-2021)

 This map is a visual representation of all the high-impact events in our database by county from 1864-2021.
 The counties with no data represent counties with no events explicitly reported in the database.

 |State||County||City||Date||Event Type||Deaths||CPI Adjusted||Unadjusted Sort ascending||Summary||Links|

 |Colorado, Wyoming||March 13, 2019||Winter Storm, High Wind, Flood||4||$4,573,250,000.00||$4,000,000,000.00|